Profile

 3. 3

-In a bowl, whisk the eggs together with the grated pecorino, adding a splash of olive oil, salt, and pepper.
+In a bowl, whisk the eggs with the pecorino, then season with olive oil, salt, and pepper.

 4. 4

-Pour the egg mixture over the cooked spinach and cook on a medium-low heat.
+Pour the egg mixture over the sautéed spinach and cook over a medium-low heat.

 5. 5

-Turn the frittata over using a lid and cook the other side until beautifully golden.
+Flip the frittata using a lid and cook the other side until golden brown.

 6. 6